idlirislamaj/JavaWebCrawler/README.md

 3. Than it finds JS libraries on every single link and returns the frequency in the console

-There is a lot room for improvement as query the data from Scanner and so on. :)
+There is a lot room for improvement as query the initial String from Scanner and so on. :)

 So feel free to suggest